 What About Wild Camping in Iceland?

 Because it’s difficult to tell at times where land is owned or uncultivated, I recommend avoiding wild camping whenever possible.
-This site has some more information on the regulations surrounding wild camping in Iceland.
+However, if you’re still curious, this site has some more information on the regulations surrounding wild camping in Iceland.

 Other Tips for Camping in Iceland

 - If you go camping in the summer, the midnight sun will be in full-force.
-If you’re sensitive to light while trying to sleep, bring a sleeping mask or other eye cover so you can get a good night’s rest.
+If you’re sensitive to light while trying to sleep, bring a sleeping mask, a Buff, or other eye cover so you can get a good night’s rest.

 - There’s practically no dangerous wildlife in Iceland.
-Don’t worry about bringing bear spray or things like that – you won’t need them.
+Don’t worry about bringing bear spray or things like that – you won’t need it.